0xEigenLabs/eigen-estark-gevulot/README.md

 	console.log('Server running at http://127.0.0.1:8083/');
      ```

-        run the ops test, if the installation is ok, it is similar to the following:
+        If the installation is ok, it is similar to the following:
      ```
 	$ ops pkg load eyberg/node:20.5.0 -p 8099 -f -n -a hi.js
 	running local instance